Minnesota Conservator Duties

 Minnesota Conservator Duties – Annual Notice of Rights

-A Minnesota Conservator must provide the Protected Person, and interested persons of record, with an Annual Notice of Rights to Petition for reinstatement of the Protected Person’s rights which were suspended during the Conservatorship, within 30 days after the anniversary date of the Minnesota Conservator’s appointment.
+A Minnesota Conservator must provide the Person subject to conservatorship, and interested persons of record, with an Annual Notice of Rights to Petition for reinstatement of the Person subject to conservatorship’s rights which were suspended during the Conservatorship, within 30 days after the anniversary date of the Minnesota Conservator’s appointment.

 Minnesota Conservator Duties – Events Reporting